Choose keywords for Display Network campaigns

 - Enter your customers’ interests or types of landing pages they typically visit.

 - To see keyword ideas, click the Individual targeting ideas tab and then the Keywords sub-tab.

 Monitor and improve your keyword performance

-To see results metrics for your Display Network keywords, go to the Display tab and click Display keywords.
+To see results metrics for your Display Network keywords, go to the Display Network tab and click Display keywords.
 You’ll find a table including impressions, clicks, and other results showing how well your keywords are meeting your advertising goals.
 Based on the these results, you can make decisions about revising your keyword list.